Colorectal cancer

 • that has a certain type of abnormal BRAF gene

-BRAFTOVI should not be used to treat people with wild-type BRAF colorectal cancer.
+BRAFTOVI should not be used to treat adults with wild-type BRAF colorectal cancer.
 Your healthcare provider will perform a test to make sure that BRAFTOVI is right for you.

 It is not known if BRAFTOVI is safe and effective in children.